mikimer/LoRa/README.md

 * `Network_ID` is the term used in the Arduino sketch that is your specific account ID with Senet.
 It's also referred to as `Application`, `Application ID`, `APPEUI` and `reverse_APPEUI`.
 * `ID number` is the term used in the Arduino sketch that is the ID number for your device on the Senet network.
 For mDot's, it's the ID number written on the device; for Semtech NorAm motes, it's the ID number you get from the Orange IoT Studio or you generate in ARM mbed.
 It's also referred to as `Device ID`, `DEVEUI` and `reverse_DEVEUI`.
 * `Network_key` is the term used in the Arduino sketch that is the encoded key for your device on the Senet network.
 It's also referred to as `Device App Key`, `App Key` and `DEVKEY`.

+* `LoRa mDot` is the Low-Power Wide Area Network (LPWAN) RF module, capable of 2-way communication in excess of 10 miles / 16 km.
+It's also referred to as `Multitech mDot`, `MultiConnect mDot` and `mDot`.
+* `Semtech NorAm mote LoRa network tester` is the LoRa device including a GPS receiver.
+In this tutorial, you'll use it to test the coverage.
+It's also referred to as `North America LoRa Mote device`, `NoRam mote` and `mote`.

 ## Acknolwedgements